-Click on the myth to reveal the truth
+Click on each myth below to reveal the real truth

 - Short-term loans are extremely expensive and have exorbitant interest rates.

-Short-term advances are two-week loans — not annual loans.
-Industry critics often cite payday advances as having a “391 percent annual percentage rate,” which is misleading.
-The typical fee charged by payday lenders is $15 per $100 borrowed, or a simple 15 percent interest rate for a two-week duration.
+Short-term advances are two-week loans – not annual loans.
+Industry critics often cite payday advances as having a “391 percent Annual Percentage Rate (APR),” which is misleading.
+The typical fee charged by payday lenders is $15 per $100 borrowed (or a simple 15 percent interest rate) for a duration of two-weeks.

 Even if APR were an accurate representation of the fees associated with a payday advance, the figure pales in comparison to the realistic alternatives considered by consumers: